 Uninsured Motorists: Accidents with No Coverage

-State law requires all drivers to have liability insurance coverage on their car, truck or motor vehicle.
+State law requires all drivers to have motor vehicle liability insurance.
 Many people cannot afford, or chose not, to buy insurance.
 They may buy insurance when it’s time to renew their vehicle registration, but the policy lapses when the buyer stops making monthly premium payments.

 Uninsured motorists are those that have no insurance coverage.
 If you are injured by an uninsured motorist, you can file a claim against your own insurance company.
 Uninsured motorist coverage is mandatory in Oregon.